Anne-Lie-Back/Express.js-Premiere/README.md

 # Express.js-Premiere
 My first encounter with express.js.
-A small school project for practicing very basic back-end.
-REST API with GET/POST/PUT/DELETE methods.
+A small school project for practicing very basic back-end in Node.js and Express.
+A REST API with GET/POST/PUT/DELETE methods (CRUD) and a total of 5 endpoints.

 ## Register your dog!
 My rest api can store dogs in a json-file; you can add dogs, delete dogs (sadness), change dogs (although all dogs are perfect) and ID-search for a special dog.